Our Lady of the Good Event

-Our Lady of the Good Event (Spanish: Nuestra Señora del Buen Suceso; Portuguese: Nossa Senhora do Bom Sucesso) is a Catholic Marian title.
-The phrase "Good Event" refers to the Purification of Mary and the Presentation of Jesus.
+Our Lady of Good Success (Spanish: Nuestra Señora del Buen Suceso; Portuguese: Nossa Senhora do Bom Sucesso) is a Catholic Marian title.
+The phrase "Good Success" refers to the Purification of Mary and the Presentation of Jesus.

 Background

-In 1577 a new Conceptionists monastery was established in Quito, and Maria de Jesus y Taboada (Mariana's aunt) was appointed as the first abbess.
+In 1577 a new Conceptionist nuns monastery was established in Quito, Ecuador, and Maria de Jesus y Taboada (Mariana's aunt) was appointed as the first abbess.
 Her fourteen year old niece Mariana and four sisters of the order accompanied her on the trip from Spain to Ecuador.
-On 21 September, 1579, Mariana took perpetual vows and the religious name Mariana de Jesús.
+On 21 September, 1579, Mariana took perpetual vows and the religious name Sister Mariana of Jesus.

-Mother Maria de Jesus died on 4 October 1594 and Mariana succeeded her as abbess.
-Between 1594 and 1634 Mariana purportedly experienced apparitions of Our Lady of the Good Event.
+Mother Maria de Jesus died on 4 October 1594 and Sister Mariana succeeded her as abbess.
+Between 1594 and 1634 Mariana purportedly experienced apparitions of the Blessed Virgin Mary under the title of the Good Success.

 Apparition in Ecuador (1594-1634)

 Church of the Immaculate Conception in Quito.

 A Conceptionist sister named Mariana Francisca de Jesús Torres [it] claimed to have received Marian apparitions under this title from 2 February 1594 to 2 February 1634 in Quito.
 (Note: 2 February is the feast day of the Purification of Mary and the Presentation of Jesus, the event with which the title is associated.)
 In 1611, the local bishop, Salvador Ribera Avalos, gave his approval to the apparitions that had occurred up to that point.

 Torres died on 16 January 1635, shortly after the last alleged apparition.
 When her tomb was reopened in 1906, her body was found to be incorrupt.
 The Archdiocese of Quito opened her cause for canonization in 1984 and finished the diocesan stage of the process in 1997.